 capsule.bxb file in your capsule's root directory.
 Make sure your

-capsule.bxb file contains all the required information for the submission and approval process:
+capsule.bxb file contains all the required information for the submission and approval process as listed in the table below:

 |Increase your capsule version||You need to submit a version of your capsule that is higher than the last submitted version.|